dana-rocha/ada-build-curriculum/intro-to-python/lesson6-lists.md

 * list[i:j] --> gets a list of elements from index i to j-1
 * list[i:j:k] --> gets a list of elements from index i to j-1, stepping by the interval k

+### Data Assignment
+We can assign and reassign values in lists.
+We can use list indexing to see what object is regerenced at a particular location.
+We can also update a particular location to refer to a different object also using list indexing.

+## Built-in Methods
+Lists have many bult-in functions and methods including the len function and method append.